kg4zow/mdbook-template/README.md

 ### Perl

-The `version-commit` script was originally written in Perl, however several people reported problems with installing the JSON module, so
+The `version-commit` script was originally written in Perl, however several people reported problems with installing the JSON module, so I re-wrote it as a shell script that uses `jq`.
+If you *were* using the previous verison, the new `version-commit` shell script can be copied over the previous `version-commit` shell script and, as long as `jq` is installed,